6th Global Conference

 - Marketing Platforms (e.g., communication, streaming video, social media, etc.)

 - Fashion Markets: Vintage, Nostalgia, Mass, Luxury, Emerging

 The Steering Group particularly welcomes the submission of pre-formed panel proposals.

 In order to support and encourage interdisciplinarity engagement, it is our intention to create the possibility of starting dialogues between the parallel events running during this conference.
 Delegates are welcome to attend up to two sessions in each of the concurrent conferences.
-We also propose to produce cross-over sessions between these groups – and we welcome proposals which deal with the relationship between Fashion and the Digital Arts.
+We also propose to produce cross-over sessions between these groups – and we welcome proposals which deal with the relationship between Fashion and Food.

 What to Send:

 300 word abstracts are due by Friday 21st February 2014.
 If an abstract is accepted for the conference, a full draft paper should be submitted by Friday 11th July 2014.
 Emails containing the abstracts should be submitted simultaneously to both Organising Chairs; abstracts may be in Word, WordPerfect, or RTF formats with the following information and in this order:

 a) author(s), b) affiliation as you would like it to appear in programme, c) email address, d) title of proposal, e) body of proposal, f) up to 10 keywords.

 Please Note: In this email please attach TWO versions of your abstract as follows:

 1) One with title and body of abstract only (no identification of the author—this version will be for our blind peer review process).